 Skip to content

-This training package includes a DVD and facilitator's handbook that can be used to teach safe food-handling skills to people who work in remote Indigenous communities in Australia.
+This training package includes a DVD and facilitator's handbook that can be used to teach safe food-handling skills to people who work in remote Aboriginal and Torres Strait Islander communities in Australia.
 The training package can also be used to inform remote food-handlers about their responsibilities under the National Food Safety Standards.

-The video is produced in 13 Indigenous languages, and is applicable to workers in a variety of remote settings, including community stores, bistros, take-away food outlets, creches, and meals-on-wheels operations.
+The video is produced in 13 Aboriginal and Torres Strait Islander languages, and is applicable to workers in a variety of remote settings, including community stores, bistros, take-away food outlets, creches, and meals-on-wheels operations.

 The video uses colourful characters and imagery to convey important messages about: